Royal Military Academy (Belgium): Bologna

-The choice of course module is not always free, but is related with the chosen military speciality of the student (Infantry, Logistics, Transmission, Air traffic control, Artillery, Naval Forces,..) and often mandatory.
-The majority of the courses remains fixed in the Bachelor years.
-In the Masters years, the student follow more modules than fixed courses.
+The choice of course module is not always free, but is related with the chosen military speciality of the student (infantry, logistics, transmission, air traffic control, artillery, naval forces..) and often mandatory.
+The majority of the courses remains fixed in the bachelor years.
+In the master's years, the students follow more modules than fixed courses.

 Nationalities

-The vast majority of the students have the Belgian nationality, but cooperation with other countries has opened up the university to other nationalities.

-Many Luxemburgish officers receive their education in the university and have a long history in it.
+The vast majority of the students have Belgian nationality, but cooperation with other countries has opened up the university to other nationalities.
+Many Luxembourgish officers receive their education in the university and have a long history in it.

 More recently the university received military students from Canada, Lebanon, United States, Niger, the Democratic Republic of the Congo, Morocco, Tunisia and Rwanda, thanks to military cooperation, training and development programs.
 However, these students often belong to the social elite of their home country.
 The foreign students, in contrast to the Belgian students, have no obligation to follow the Dutch language courses.